 The Impact of OCD on Individuals with Autism

-Individuals who have both autism and OCD may encounter challenges in interactions as their behaviors and anxiety could be misunderstood by others at times.
-Providing support and empathy to those with autism and OCD is crucial in helping them navigate the obstacles they may encounter in their lives while promoting their well being.
+Those with autism and OCD may encounter challenges in interactions due to their behaviors and anxiety being misunderstood at times.
+Providing support and understanding to these individuals is essential in helping them navigate obstacles and promoting their well-being.

 Anxiety and Stress Management